Gaming PC vs Console: Which is Right for You?

 Is a gaming PC better than a console?

 It depends on your priorities.
-A gaming PC offers higher performance, upgrade flexibility, and multitasking capability.
-A console offers lower entry cost, easier setup, and strong exclusive titles.
-Neither is automatically better—the right choice depends on whether you prioritize performance or convenience.
+A PC offers higher performance, upgrade flexibility, and multitasking.
+A console offers lower entry cost, easier setup, and strong exclusives.
+Choose based on performance vs. convenience.

 How much does a gaming PC cost compared to a console?

 A gaming PC typically starts around $800 and can exceed $2,500 for high-end builds.
-Consoles start at $400–$500 but add subscription fees, game purchases, and accessories over time.
-Over five years, the total cost gap can narrow depending on how you buy and play games.
+Consoles start at $400–$500 but add subscription fees and accessories.
+Over five years, the total cost gap can narrow depending on how you buy and play.

 Can a gaming PC do more than just gaming?